SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/05-Homework.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-advanced/08-Cards.zip) **for this task.**

-Write a function which checks cards, shows which one is greater and keeps history of all hands.
+Create a function that checks cards, shows which one is greater, and keeps history of all hands.

-Firstly, **add click events to all cards**.
+First, **add click events to all cards**.

 When one of the cards is clicked, the current background card must be changed with the `whiteCard.jpg` picture given in the skeleton.